JohnThomsonK/Private-Key-Scanning-Pool/README.md

 If you have any problems disabling your antivirus or using our application, please feel free to contact our technical support team for assistance.

 Thank you for your understanding and co-operation!
-Thank you for using our Bitcoin and Ether private key scanning pool.
-We are committed to providing efficient and secure services, and are constantly improving and upgrading our product features to meet user needs.
-If you have any suggestions or comments, please feel free to contact us.

-We wish you success in using our scanning pool!

-Thanks!